the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-schedules.md

 Additionally, many people who experience cognitive or physical fatigue find it difficult to actively engage in events that last longer than 40 minutes without a meaningful break.

-This timing can vary depending on individuals, however, both ADHD advocates and people with a lived experience of cognitive impairments (such as stroke, traumatic brain injury, and brain fog) have advocated for 30-40 minute session blocks for activities that require sustained attention and engagement.
+This timing can be highly dependent on the type of content, and the specific audience you are engaging.
-This timing can be highly dependant on the type of content and the specific audience you are engaging.
+For example, both ADHD advocates and people with a lived experience of cognitive impairments (such as stroke, traumatic brain injury, and brain fog) have advocated for 30-40 minute session blocks for activities that require sustained attention and engagement.

 As a rule of thumb, try to plan for the most important parts of your event's content to be shared within blocks of time that are under 40 minutes.